Edouard-Legoupil/XlsFormPrettyPrint/README.md

  *  `label_language`:  Language to be used in case you have more than one - for instance _"Español (es)"_, _"Français (fr)"_ or _"English (en)"_ .
 If not specified, the 'default_language' in the 'settings' worksheet is used.
 If that is not specified and more than one language is in the XlsForm, the language that comes first within column order will be used.

+ * Step 3: `Knit` the notebook to get your word version.

 You can check and example here: the [xlsform](https://github.com/Edouard-Legoupil/XlsFormPrettyPrint/blob/master/inst/demo.xlsx?raw=true) and the resulting [word](https://github.com/Edouard-Legoupil/XlsFormPrettyPrint/blob/master/inst/skeleton.docx?raw=true)

 ## Reference